fieldtrip/website/tutorial/epilepsy.md

 #### Visualise the beamformer timeseries in AnyWave
 It is also clinically important to visualise the spikes that are contributing to the kurtosis images, not least to screen out any spurious sources which may be elicited by artefacts.
 To do this, it is useful to have the original sensor data visible alongside the source timeseries.
 Marking the timepoints at which spikes occur at the sources can help the clinician scroll more easily through the data.
 We will write the data to a format that can be read by the open-source package [AnyWave](http://meg.univ-amu.fr/wiki/AnyWave), which is well-suited to this purpose.

 When we read in the data earlier, we filtered it, but here it is more useful to have the unfiltered data.
-So we import that to Fieldtrip and then append source timeseries data, adding header information for this, before writing the whole lot to the Anywave ADES file format.
+So we import that to Fieldtrip and then append source timeseries data, adding header information for this, before writing the whole lot to the AnyWave ADES file format.

     % dataset = 'case1_sss_hpi.fif'  % our original data file
     cfg = [];